noddy99/brewblox-boilerplate/README.md

 Double check that your are using an **HTTP** service type (and not a TCP).

-### Add Graph to your dashboard
+### Add a Graph to your dashboard

 From your dashboard `ACTIONS > New Widget` then select and create a `Graph` widget.

-Once the iSpindel is configured to send data to BrewBlox, you should see its metrics when configuring the widget:
+Once the iSpindel has sent some data, you should see its metrics when configuring the widget:

 ![graph-ispindel](./graph-ispindel.png)